 Executing a strategy is hard.
 Only 56% of strategic initiatives reach their goals or business intent.
 However – it’s an entirely different scenario when you don’t even have a clear and actionable strategy from the beginning.
 It’s difficult to get to where you want to be if you don’t even have a realistic plan supported by all for how you’re going to get there.

 So how can the DNC win in politics (and you win in business)?

 ASK – THEM WHAT THEY WANT!

-Before you develop a strategy and direction you need to collect data.
+Before you develop a strategy and direction you need to collect data – from internal and external sources.
 I know this is a foreign concept to some – but the easiest way to collect data is to ASK those who are part of your organization and those you want to win over.
 Ask them what they want!
 Per the DNC, last I checked – our elected officials serve us, not the other way around.
 Voters want to feel like they’re heard.
 They can’t feel heard if you don’t ask them for their input.
-You need to understand – not guess or assume – what it is the people want.
+If you ask – then people expect to see confirmation their voices were heard, not just in a “thank you,” but in actions and direction.
+You need to understand – not guess or assume – what it is the people want and why.